chongtianfeiyu/gitnote/Javanote.md

 		public static void main(String[] args)
 		{
 			//use TreeMap class
-			//class String has implements the interface comparable itself that we do not have to implement it by ourselves.
+			//the key class String has implements the interface comparable itself that we do not have to implement it by ourselves.
 			TreeMap<String, Integer> ts = new TreeMap<>();
 			ts.put("张三",90);
 			ts.put("李四",80);